joaomelo/scriptz/README.md

 _What problem does it solve?_

-**Sqript** is an npm package that helps code and execute scripts with JavaScript.
+**Sqript** is an npm package that helps author and execute scripts with JavaScript.
 Its goal is to make development workflows descriptive, composable, and maintainable.

 # Motivation